ngot/ansicolors/README.md

 ## Tests

-Look at the [tests](https://github.com/thlorenz/ansicolors/blob/master/test/ansicolors.js) to see more examples and/or run them via:
+Look at the [tests](https://github.com/ngot/ansicolors/blob/master/test/ansicolors.js) to see more examples and/or run them via:

-    npm explore ansicolors && npm test
+    js test/ansicolors.js

 ## Alternatives

 **ansicolors** tries to meet simple use cases with a very simple API.
-However, if you need a more powerful ansi formatting tool, I'd suggest to look at the [features](https://github.com/TooTallNate/ansi.js#features) of the [ansi module](https://github.com/TooTallNate/ansi.js).
+However, if you need a more powerful ansi formatting tool,